viniciusoliveirabittencourt/Pixel-Art/README.md

 ## 6 - The selected color can be changed

 - When you select another color, they will change how are selected

+## 7 - Clicking on a pixel change their background color

+- When you cliking on a pixel, their background color must be equal te color selected on color of palette